 First, you will need to install the FTP feature.
 I usually simply do that using PowerShell to install the FTP Server feature in Windows Server.
 You can also do that using the Server Manager.
 However, if you want to use PowerShell, you can use the following command:

 Now you will need to configure the FTP Server Site on Windows Server.
 Open the Internet Information Services (IIS) Manager, right click on the server name and click on Add FTP Site…

 This will start a new FTP Site wizard, which helps you to configure a new FTP site.

 First enter the FTP site information like name and the path to the content.

-Next you configure Authentication and Authorization information settings.
-Per default you will have anonymous authentication active, if it is not just a read-only FTP site, I would recommend that you configure only access to specific group.
-You can create a group in the computer management or you can use PowerShell to create a new Windows user group.
+Next, you configure Authentication and Authorization information settings.
+Per default you will have anonymous authentication active, if it is not just a read-only FTP site, I would recommend that you configure only access to a specific group.
+You can create a group in computer management or you can use PowerShell to create a new Windows user group.
 Make sure that this user group has access to the folder path you select for the FTP files.

 Next configure the port binding and SSL settings.

 After that you will need to open the ports in the firewall, in my case this is port 21.

 You can start using your FTP server now, if you want to test it you can use the following commands: